Your connection is “not secure.” A little stunned, I rub my eyes to check the message I'm reading.

 For example, in the case of an online store, if your customers use faulty passwords, we can always try to access their account in order to place orders on their behalf.

 To fight against this, you also need to secure your website.

-Now, it’s your turn.
+Now, it's your turn.
 Are you planning to switch to HTTPS soon?
 And if you have already done so, which certificate did you choose?
-Do you use a plugin in addition?
+Do you use an additional plugin?

 Tell me everything in the comments below.